Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Methods

-\paragraph{Activation similarity.} The activation-similarity (AS) spatial loss term was defined to produce a single value indicating the similarity of each unit to its immediate neighbors.
-For AS, similarity was defined as the correlation distance between activation vectors produced in each batch (see Figure \ref{fig:overview}).
-This is computed as $D = 1 - r$, where \( r \) is the Pearson's correlation coefficient of activations between two adjacent neurons for objects in the test set.
+\paragraph{Activation similarity.} The activation-similarity (AS) spatial loss term produced a single value indicating the similarity of each unit to its immediate neighbors.
+For AS, similarity was defined as $1 - r$, where \( r \) is the Pearson's correlation between the two units’ activation vectors across minibatch samples.
+Here too \texttt{fc1} was the topographic layer, defined by reshaping 121 units to \(11 \times 11\) grid.

 \paragraph{Training parameters.} MNIST models were trained using the Adam optimizer with a learning rate of $\eta = 0.001$ for 15 epochs.
-Initial evaluations showed that all models converged to a training accuracy of approximately $97\%$ under moderate spatial constraints.
-The CIFAR-10 model was trained using the same optimizer parameters for 30 epochs, reaching similar training accuracy of around 96\% for the three families of models.
+Initial evaluations showed that all models converged to a training-set accuracy of approximately $97\%$ under moderate regularization strength.
+The CIFAR-10 model was trained using the same optimizer parameters for 30 epochs, reaching similar training accuracy of around 96\% across the three model conditions.

-We trained 10 independently initialized models for each $\lambda$ level under both WS and AS constraints, resulting in 60 WS models and 60 AS models in total.
-Additionally, we trained 10 control models.
+We trained 10 independently initialized models for each $\lambda$ level under both WS and AS regularization, resulting in 60 WS models and 60 AS models in total.
+Additionally, we trained 10 control models without topographic regularization, which are equivalent to $\lambda = 0$.
+In all analyses, mean statistics were computed from each set of 10 models from the same $\lambda$.